Kong/docs.konghq.com/src/gateway/understanding-kong/key-concepts/services.md

 In {{site.base_gateway}}, a service is an entity representing an external upstream API or microservice.
 For example, a data transformation microservice, a billing API, and so on.

-The main attribute of a service is its URL, where Kong should proxy traffic to.
+The main attribute of a service is its URL.
 You can specify the URL with a single string, or by specifying its protocol, host, port, and path individually.

 Service entities are abstractions of each of your own upstream services.
-Examples of Services would be a data transformation microservice, a billing API, etc.
+Examples of services would be a data transformation microservice or a billing API.

 ## Service configuration